chrisgrieser/alfred-reminders-today/README.md

 ## Info on version 2.0
 Due to the underlying tool (`reminder-cli`) being abandoned, I rewrote this workflow to work fully standalone.
-This has the drawback that adding from selection/browser tabs and editing reminders features had to be removed.

 Note that this workflow now **requires at least macOS 14**.

 On the upside, this workflow now does not require `reminders-cli` anymore, so you can uninstall it: